Storm Preparation & Recovery Tips

 - Anything else that makes sense for your family

 For Your Home

 - Store important documents, zip drives, money, and cell phone in waterproof Ziploc bags.

 Make sure to have extra gas, a blanket, window breaking hammer, etc. Check your

 tire treads and windshield wipers and consider replacement if needed.

 Consider buying flood insurance because flood damage is not typically covered by homeowners' policies.
 The National Flood Insurance Program (NFIP) offers flood insurance, which can be purchased through the insurance agent who handles your homeowners' policy.
 Note: There is a 30-day waiting period for a policy to go into effect.

-If your property experienced flooding in a recent storm, follow the following steps.
+If your property experienced flooding in a recent storm, proceed with the following helpful steps.

 - Call your insurance agent and ask them if you have flood insurance and what you need to do in order to file a claim.

-- Before doing any cleaning make sure that it is safe to do so.
-Make sure that any buildings are structurally sound and that they aren't about to collapse.
-Also the electricity and gas need to be secured so that there aren't any chances of accidental electrocution, or fire.
+- Before doing any cleaning, make sure it is safe to do so.
+Check to ensure that any buildings you are going into are structurally sound and aren't about to collapse.
+Be sure to also secure the electricity and gas to avoid any chances of accidental electrocution or fire.